Britain’s walking hero, Captain Tom, awarded knighthood by the queen

 On Wednesday, British Prime Minister Boris Johnson said of Moore: “You have inspired us all with your fantastic fundraising efforts.
 On behalf of the whole country, I want to say a huge thank you.”

 But just 24 hours after Moore started, he had shattered his target, raising the equivalent of $8,750.
 From then on, donations poured in from all corners of the world, even causing his online fundraising page to crash repeatedly.
-Moore continued to up his target and vowed to keep on walking.
+Moore continued to increase his goal and vowed to keep walking.

 Moore completed his final lap two weeks ahead of schedule, as the figure hit $15 million.
-On April 30, his fundraising page closed, the final total a staggering £32,796,510 ($40 million) pledged from over one million donors worldwide.
+On April 30, his fundraising page closed, with the final total at a staggering £32,796,510 ($40 million) pledged from more than 1 million donors worldwide.

 The veteran’s life and achievements were widely celebrated on his milestone 100th birthday last month with a flyby above his home in Bedfordshire, 50 miles north of London, and an honorary promotion from captain to colonel as tributes around the world flooded in.

-Celebrities including champion boxer Anthony Joshua and racing driver Lewis Hamilton have praised his actions, while Britain’s royals have also hailed his story as “incredible.”
+Celebrities including champion boxer Anthony Joshua and racecar driver Lewis Hamilton have praised his actions, while Britain’s royals have also hailed his story as “incredible.”

 Prince William, who is second in line to the British throne after his father, Prince Charles, called Moore a “one-man fundraising machine.”

 “Arise #SirTomMoore!
-Congratulations to @captaintommoore, on being knighted following his fundraising efforts for #NHS Charities,” the British Army tweeted on Wednesday along with many others who took to social media to congratulate the 100-year-old.
+Congratulations to @captaintommoore, on being knighted following his fundraising efforts for #NHS Charities,” the British Army tweeted Wednesday along with many others who took to social media to congratulate the 100-year-old.

-“I really do thank you from the bottom of my heart” Moore said on Wednesday in a message to those who have supported his journey.
+“I really do thank you from the bottom of my heart,” Moore said Wednesday in a message to those who have supported his journey.

-"I really do thank you from the bottom of my heart."#SirCaptainTomMoore, soon-to-be @captaintommoore, tells #BBCBreakfast he wants to thank everyone who's supported him.— BBC Breakfast (@BBCBreakfast) May 20, 2020

 On Wednesday morning, many of Britain’s tabloid newspapers ran photos of Moore on their front pages.